From the beaches to the suburbs, get acquainted with the many diverse communities of this city.

 Nestled between two universities, this inner-city village, just five minutes from Sydney’s Central Station via bus or car, is home to an eclectic community of students, academics, activists and new-agers.
 You'll hear them discussing everything from chakras to Che Guevara in its casual eateries, bookstores and pocket-sized bars.

 Glebe’s wake-up call is at The Wedge Espresso, which serves coffee using a variety of methods, such as filter and cold brew, alongside an all-day breakfast menu catering to the vegan and gluten free.
-Don't miss Glebe’s popular Saturday markets (10am to 4pm), where bargain hunters and bohemians flock for second-hand clothing, handmade arts and crafts and up-and-coming designers.
+Don't miss Glebe’s popular Saturday markets, where bargain hunters and bohemians flock for second-hand clothing, handmade arts and crafts and up-and-coming designers.
 There's a handful of food stalls selling everything from Turkish pide to artisan pastries for you to enjoy while listening to the soothing sounds of street performers on the lawn.

 Bibliophiles head to Glebe for its string of local bookshops.
 Drop into independently run Gleebooks, where shelves are lined with the newest titles in Australian literature as well as crime, history and philosophy.
 Around the corner on Derwent Street, Florilegium specialises in gardening titles, with more than 5000 new and second-hand books.
 Sappho is another well-known book and record store, with a beautiful courtyard café that doubles as a wine bar in the evening.

 Away from the hubbub of Glebe Point Road, there's peace and quiet to be found along the harbour foreshore.
 Glebe's waterfront encompasses four parks – Federal, Jubilee, Bicentennial and Blackwattle Bay – spanning more than 17 hectares (42 acres) of open grasslands, sports fields, playgrounds and wetlands.